-Audit Review Days Risks context Planned Coverage Audit Category Business Rates - Reliefs Counter fraud audit - Business rates reliefs 15 Core financial system as part of 3 year cyclical audit plan.
-Business Rates is a significant source of income to the Council.
-There are a number of reliefs granted to businesses, some of which are susceptible to fraudulent practices.
-We will undertake a financial systems review as well as a counter fraud audit of the reliefs within the Business Rates system.
-Financial Systems / Counter fraud audit Counter fraud audit of payments15This is a potentially high risk area, for example, claiming payment for goods / services not provided, delivering goods / services of substandard quality, overpricing, duplicate invoicing.
+Audit Review Days Risks context Planned Coverage Audit Category recognises that they require care and deliberately 'gift' monies/asset(s) to friends/relatives.
+Counter fraud audit of payments 15 This is a potentially high risk area, for example, claiming payment for goods / services not provided, delivering goods / services of substandard quality, overpricing, duplicate invoicing.
 We will undertake a counter fraud audit of the key risks areas to ensure these are being properly mitigated Counter fraud audit Counter fraud audit of bank mandates 10 Mandate fraud is change of bank account scams, payment diversion fraud or supplier account takeover fraud.
 This is an increasing risk, according to UK national fraud & cyber-crime, businesses lost a total of £99m to mandate fraud in 2018-19, and the CIPFA Fraud & corruption tracker reports 322 cases were detected in local authorities during 2018-19.
 We will undertake a counter fraud audit of the key risk areas to ensure these are being properly mitigated.
 Counter fraud audit National Fraud Initiative 30 NFI matches data across organisations and systems to help public bodies identify anomalies which may signify fraudulent claims and transactions.
 The Council is required by law to participate in NFI.
 Co-ordination and investigation of the data matches identified from the exercise.
 Counter fraud audit Total 70